Applications are closed for 2022.

 • Gain in-depth training in research-based teaching methods

-• Serve as an instructor and gain first-hand experience designing and teaching a first-year biosciences course
+• Serve as an instructor and gain firsthand experience designing and teaching a first-year biosciences course

 • Develop instructional materials that encourage active learning, and test them in an authentic teaching setting